irena-flextool/flextool/docs/reference.md

   - *period_timeblockset*: map of periods with associated timeblocks that will be included in the solve.
 Index: period name, value: timeblockSet name.
   - *realized_periods*: these are the periods the model will 'realize' - i.e., what periods will be reported in the results from this solve
   - *realized_invest_periods* Array of the periods that will realize the investment decisions.
 If this is not defined when the invest_periods exist, the realized_periods are used to realize the invests as well
-  - *invest_periods*: array of periods where investements are allowed in this solve (applies only to objects that can be invested in)
+  - *invest_periods*: array of periods where investements are allowed in this solve (applies only to entities that can be invested in)
   - *years_represented*: Map to indicate how many years the period represents before the next period in the solve.
 Used for discounting.
 Can be below one (multiple periods in one year).
 Index: period, value: years.
   - *solver*: choice of a solver ('highs'(default), 'glpsol', 'cplex' (requires a licence))
   - *highs_method*: HiGHS solver method ('simplex' or 'ipm' which is interior point method).
 Should use 'choose' for MIP models, since 'simplex' and 'ipm' will not work.